Olympic High School (Charlotte, North Carolina)

 Olympic High School is located in Charlotte, North Carolina, and is a high school in the Charlotte-Mecklenburg Schools (CMS) system.
 Olympic opened in the fall of 1966, in what was then the rural outskirts of Charlotte.
-It joined the Coalition of Essential Schools in 2005 and was split into five smaller, theme-based schools.
-Olympic was consolidated back into one high school the 2018–2019 school year.
-Today Olympic is a single comprehensive high school.
+It joined the Coalition of Essential Schools in 2005, and was split into five smaller, theme-based schools.
+Olympic was consolidated back into one comprehensive high school the 2018–2019 school year.

 History

 Beginning

 Olympic High School opened its doors to students in 1966.
 When the high school opened it was in the rural outskirts of Southwest Charlotte in the Steele Creek community.
 Olympic opened as a comprehensive high school and remained as such until 2005.